10 things you need to know about tara lily

 Get to know London’s latest greatest neo-jazz sensation and her Lucien Clarke-directed music video.

 Courtesy of Tara Lily

 Tara Lily is a brand spanking new talent, but something about her seems uncannily familiar.
-Perhaps that’s because her sound is the perfect blend of new and old; of 50s parlour singers’ smooth jazz vocals over thoroughly modern background beats.
-The Brit School alum’s debut single, Who Saw Who is a stellar introduction to her personal, idiosyncratic brand of urban jazz, produced by grime legend Jammer BBK.
+Perhaps that’s because her sound is the perfect blend of new and old; of 50s parlor singers’ smooth jazz vocals over thoroughly modern background beats.
+The Brit School alum’s debut single, Who Saw Who, is a stellar introduction to her personal, idiosyncratic brand of urban jazz, produced by grime legend Jammer BBK.
 The accompanying video sees Tara singing soulfully and wandering the moonlit streets of Brixton and Peckham.
 Think Lana Del Rey goes south London.

 Check out the Lucien Clarke-directed video below and then meet Tara Lily via our 10 fun facts.

 1. Tara may be only 20 years old, but she sees herself (obviously) as an old soul.

 “I’m 20 but I would have liked to have been born in the 1940’s, when jazz swing was in its prime, which would make me about 78 now I guess.”

 2. Growing up in Peckham helped foster her creativity and shape her distinctive sound.

 “I’ve lived in Peckham my whole life and it’s shaped me in all sorts of ways.
 It’s always kept me real, it’s always been full of interesting creative people from different backgrounds.
 I grew up around lots of rappers and beat makers, but also classical and jazz trained musicians, which all heavily influenced my music and inspired me to train as a jazz musician and singer at conservatoire.”

 3. And music is also pretty much in her blood.